Good protein, or just another one to leave out?

-It's been a while since we posted a review of a supplement here.
+It's been a while since we published a review of a supplement here.
 A long time, even.

-But here's the return and with a protein, the Bulk Pure Whey Protein.
+But the return is here and with a protein, Bulk Pure Whey Protein.

-First of all, here's a note before starting the analysis itself.
+First of all, we leave a note here before starting the analysis itself.

 If notes aren't your thing, you can always skip to the section that interests you.